 Governor delays primary, closes schools over coronavirus

 BATON ROUGE, La.
 (AP) — Louisiana's governor on Friday closed K-12 public schools across the state for roughly a month and banned gatherings of more than 250 people in an effort to slow the spread of the coronavirus.
-An aide said he also would postpone the presidential primary until June.
+He said he also planned to postpone the presidential primary until June.

-Gov. John Bel Edwards planned to sign an executive order postponing the April 4 election until June 20, said his spokeswoman Christina Stephens.
-Louisiana would be the first state to push back its election because of the virus.
+Gov. John Bel Edwards said he planned to sign an executive order postponing the April 4 election until June 20, which would make Louisiana the first state to push back its election because of the virus.
+Louisiana also postponed elections in 2005 after hurricanes Katrina and Rita and in 2008 after hurricanes Gustav and Ike.

 The Democratic governor also ordered public schools shuttered until April 13 and barred all large public gatherings of more than 250 people until the same date, with no exemptions for church services.
 He also loosened deadlines for renewing driver's licenses and conducting other state business, to cut down on face-to-face interactions at state buildings.